REGULATIONS FOR EUROHOCKEY CLUB COMPETITIONS (OUTDOORS) EURO HOCKEY LEAGUE (MEN) – SEPTEMBER 2019

-6.1 Round 1 of the Euro Hockey League will be played, on date to be fixed by EHL, usually on the first or second weekend in October in each season.
-Round 1 will consist of 12 teams: ranked as 3rd of countries ranked 1-4 (4 teams), 2nd of countries ranked 5-8 (4 teams) and number 1 countries ranked 9-12 (4 teams).
+6.1 KO16 of the Euro Hockey League will be played, on a date to be fixed by EHL, usually on the first or second weekend in October in each season.
+KO16 will consist of 16 teams: ranked as 2nd and 3rd of countries ranked 1-3 (6 teams), 2nd of country ranked 4 (1 team), 2nd of countries ranked 5-6 (4 teams) and number 1 countries ranked 7-11 (5 teams).

-The first 2 teams from countries ranked 1-4 and the first team from countries ranked 5-8 are waived to Round 2 (KO16).
+The first teams from countries ranked 1-4 are waived to Final8.

-6.5 The EuroHockey Club Trophy tournament, consisting of 8 clubs, will be played at Whitsun in 2 pools of 4, followed by classification matches of A1 v B1, A2 v B2, A3 v B3 and A4 v B4.
+6.3 The EuroHockey Club Trophy I and II tournaments, consisting of 8 clubs, will be played at Easter or Whitsun in 2 pools of 4, followed by classification matches of A1 v B1, A2 v B2, A3 v B3 and A4 v B4.

-6.6 Subject to the fact that ranking points will be awarded in accordance with Paragraph 4.2 above, the EuroHockey Club Trophy tournament will be played in accordance with Appendix C of the EHF Regulations for Club Competitions (Outdoor).
+6.4 The EuroHockey Club Trophy I and II tournament will be played in accordance with Appendix C of the EHF Regulations for Club Competitions (Outdoor).

-6.8 In exceptional circumstances EHL reserve the right to change the dates on which any tournaments/matches are held.
-The semi-finals will be played as stated in the draw for Rounds 2- 5.
+6.6 In exceptional circumstances EHL reserve the right to change the dates on which any tournaments/matches are held.

 7 Applications to Host